NVSL/CSE141pp-Tool-Moneta/moneta/README.md

 }
 ```
 See `~/work/moneta/Examples/src/` for more examples
-Make sure to compile your program
+Make sure to compile your program at `-O0` initially, so nothing is optimized out!

 ## Analyzing the Program
 Now to visualize those accesses for your program.
 We need to run the pintool and plot the accesses.
 The jupyter notebook encompasses this functionality.